stefanprodan/stefanprodan/_posts/2016-08-24-blog-jekyll-github-pages-windows.markdown

 Jekyll and GitHub pages have lots of advantages over a classic CMS solution like Wordpress.
 Your blog being a complete static website it's lightning fast and you don't have to deal with security updates, database optimizations, caching plugins and so on.

 All you need to do, to publish a new blog post, is to create a Markdown file and commit it to your free GitHub repo.
 Say goodbye to WYSIWYG editors, you can write and preview your blog post with Visual Studio Code or any other Markdown editors.
+If you like traditional CMS-style UI you can use [Jekyll admin plugin](https://jekyll.github.io/jekyll-admin/) to author content and administer Jekyll sites.

 Jekyll is not officially-supported on Windows but recently one of the main components of `github-pages` gem has been improved and runs smoothly on Windows 10.